6 DAYS FROM $1,399

 Venture into Transylvania, the mountainous, legend-haunted region in central Romania.
 Once you set foot here, you’ll realize why it’s known as the last medieval landscape in Europe.

-Transfer to the Bucharest airport today for your return flight home, or depart to Brasov for your optional Transylvania, Romania extension.
+Transfer to the Bucharest airport today for your return flight home.

 Important Notice:The above day-by-day itinerary is preliminary and subject to change.
 If changes occur while on tour, you will be notified by your Cruise Director or regional expert.
 In addition, should there be an extreme change in water levels, Vantage will do everything possible to provide either the included excursion or an alternate excursion at Vantage’s discretion.